imagej/imagej.github.io/_pages/plugins/image-annotation.md

 **How to use**
 --------------

 1\.
 Once image is calibrated.
-Use “Straight line” tool to drag a line across a feature and click “Image Annotation”.
+Use "Straight line" tool to drag a line across a feature and click "Image Annotation".
 The length of line will be annotated on the image.

 <figure><img src="/media/EMtool 07.jpg" title="EMtool_07.jpg" width="600" alt="EMtool_07.jpg" /><figcaption aria-hidden="true">EMtool_07.jpg</figcaption></figure>